-But The main drawback with Expansion Joints is their high cost with respect to design life and requirement of additional standby expansion joints.
+But The main drawback with Expansion Joints is their high cost with respect to design life and the requirement of additional standby expansion joints.
 So in recent times, design consultancies are using Flexible Sleeve Couplings to a large extent.
-As compared to the expansion joints, flexible sleeve couplings are economic for their design life.
+Compared to the expansion joints, flexible sleeve couplings are economic for their design life.

 In this article, We will describe the stress analysis of a Water Pump Station Piping employing Flexible Sleeve Couplings.
 Hexagon PPM software Caesar II is used for analysis.

 What is a Flexible Sleeve Coupling?

 The Flexible Sleeve coupling (Fig. A) comprises a center sleeve located between two end rings.
 The sleeve and end rings are separated by wedge-shaped elastomeric gaskets.
 The tightening of the head bolts draws the end rings together, thus compressing the gaskets between the end rings and the center sleeve.
 As the gasket is forced onto the pipe surface, an effective leak-proof seal (Fig. B) is achieved.
 Such flexible couplings are capable of absorbing thermal expansion and contraction removing the need for expansion bellows (Fig. C).

 Additionally, it has the ability to accommodate enough angular deflection to allow for pipeline movement or ground settlement, or to provide for long radius curves without the necessity of incorporating purpose-made bends (Fig. D).

 Stress Analysis System Definition